What care I now that you should love me so,

 For were I gone, you would soon find another;

-What say we then that love should ever stand
+What say we then—that love should ever stand,

-Where simple audit often proves untrue;
+Where simple audit proves it rarely true?

-And so of ever after, what say you?
+And so of “ever after”, what say you?

 In fantasies of bonds that outlast time,

-Where anecdotes of loyalty still relate
+Where tales of loyalty still hearts awake…

-Cloyed fancies of two hearts forever twined.
+False fancies of two hearts forever twined.

 © Loubert S. Suddaby.
 All Rights Reserved.